5 April 2026

 violet rivers, moon-pierced,

-moon, the shape of a fish hook
+a moon the shape of a fish hook

 cast in the water to fish